binnes/moreNodeRedWorkshop/en/part5/broker/README.md

     - Windows - in a command window run the bat file `makeCerts.bat`  *Note: the .bat file assumes the default install location for SSL : c:\OpenSSL-Win64\bin\openssl.exe.
 You need to modify the file if you installed SSL to a different location*
 3. Start the MQTT Mosquitto container:

-    ```docker run -itd -p 8883:8883 -v <path to broker directory>\broker:/mosquitto --name mqttBroker eclipse-mosquitto```
+    ```docker run -itd -p 8883:8883 -v <full path to broker directory>/broker:/mosquitto --name mqttBroker eclipse-mosquitto```

-    replace the `<path to broker directory>` with the fully qualified path of the directory containing the broker directory, cloned from this repo.
+    replace the `<full path to broker directory>` with the **fully qualified path** of the directory containing the broker directory, cloned from this repo.
+Use the **/** character to separate directories on all platforms including Windows.
+Do not include the drive letter on Windows platforms.

 4. Create a broker user in the container.
 For this example the username is **mosquitto** with password **passw0rd**: